SeunTemiye/Parch_and_Posey/README.md

-# SQL Data Cleaning and Transformation – Parch & Posey Case Study
+# SQL Data Cleaning – Parch & Posey project

-This project demonstrates a series of SQL-based data cleaning and transformation tasks using a fictional business dataset for Parch & Posey, a paper supply company.

-### About Parch & Posey
-Parch & Posey is a fictional paper company created for educational purposes, often featured in SQL and analytics learning platforms.
-It includes tables such as accounts, sales_reps, and more, designed to mimic the structure of real business data.
+### Introduction
+This project demonstrates core SQL data cleaning techniques applied to a customer and sales dataset.
+The objective is to clean, structure, and transform raw business data for downstream analysis, communication workflows, and operational readiness.

 ### Project Overview
 This repository contains SQL scripts that:

-Clean, parse, and analyze text-based data.
+Clean, parse, and analyze data.

-Transform fields for reporting and communication needs.

-Perform exploratory transformations useful for business analytics.
+Generate cleaned fields such as names, email addresses, and formatted passwords.

+Apply string manipulation, conditional logic, and aggregation using SQL.

 ### Tasks Breakdown
 1. Domain Extension Analysis